 Americans regularly eat more than enough protein, and adding beans or lentils to your meat-free meal also maintains an adequate protein intake.
-Providing about 16 grams of protein per cup cooked, beans and lentils also are a great source of fiber, folate, iron and potassium.
-These nutrient-rich foods are good sources of manganese, magnesium, copper, and thiamin.
+Providing about 16 grams of protein per cup cooked, beans and lentils also are a source of fiber, folate, iron and potassium.
+These nutrient-rich foods also are sources of manganese, magnesium, copper and thiamin.

 Vegetables are nutrient powerhouses and add color and texture to your meals.
 Try leafy greens such as kale, collards, bok choy and broccoli for good plant sources of calcium.